I am a Ph.D. Candidate in the Department of Computer Science and

 My aim is to solve real-world scientific challenges, particularly

-through the integration of advanced AI/ML techniques with
+core and unsolved problems, through the integration of advanced

-fundamental scientific principles.
-I aspire to develop intelligent
+AI/ML techniques with fundamental scientific principles.
+I aspire

 As a Ph.D. candidate in Computer Science at the